Best things to do in San Ignacio

 10. Spend a few days camping in San Ignacio

-San Ignacio is one of the best camping spots in Baja California thanks to the combination of tranquility and outdoor activities.
+San Ignacio is one of the best places for camping in Baja California thanks to the combination of tranquility and outdoor activities.
 There are several camping areas in San Ignacio including Ignacio Springs Bed and Breakfast, Camping y Ecotours Los Petites, and R.V.
 Park Kadakaamang.

 Best hotels in San Ignacio, Baja California